 Plan Chatham was adopted by the Board of Commissioners in November 2017 and is a comprehensive plan that provides strategic direction to address the most pressing needs in the county.
 This property is located in an area of the county identified as Compact Residential on the Future Land Use and Conservation Plan Map.
-The description for Conservation includes development that is a "mix of detached and attached residential units complemented by a variety of open spaces" with a range of public/open space ranging "from large natural resource areas to small pocket parks and gardens."
+The description for Compact Residential includes development that is a "mix of detached and attached residential units complemented by a variety of open spaces" with a range of public/open space ranging "from large natural resource areas to small pocket parks and gardens."
 Strategy 5.2 under the Land Use Element includes that conservation subdivisions should have open spaces designed so they can extend across property boundaries to create corridors and core areas.

-Recommendation: The Planning Department recommends granting approval of the road names Lila Drive, Evander Way, Delia Lane, Amelia Lane, and Minter Drive and granting approval of subdivision First Plat for Ryan's Crossing Subdivision with the following conditions:
+Recommendation: The Planning Department and Planning Board, by unanimous vote, (8-0) recommend granting approval of the road names Lila Drive, Evander Way, Delia Lane, Amelia Lane, and Minter Drive and granting approval of subdivision First Plat for Ryan's Crossing Subdivision with the following conditions: